AeonDigital/Shell-MSE-Main-Module/src/mse/prepare/file/read/attachments/man/en-us.md

   Line Contents.

   ## bool isRaw
-  Use `0` to inform you that the lines being processed are in "raw" format (just like in the original file).
+  Use `0` to inform you that the lines being processed are in `raw` format (just like in the original file).
   Use `1` to inform that there is, in the content of each line, the information of its respective number within the target file.